Observational error

 Observational error (or measurement error) is the difference between a measured value of a quantity and its unknown true value.
 Such errors are inherent in the measurement process; for example lengths measured with a ruler calibrated in whole centimeters will have a measurement error of several millimeters.
-The error or uncertainty of a measurement can be estimated, and is specified with the measurement as, for example, 32.3 ± 0.5 cm.
+The error or uncertainty of a measurement can be estimated and is specified with the measurement, for example, 32.3 ± 0.5 cm.

-Scientific observations are marred by two distinct types of errors, systematic errors on the one hand, and random, on the other hand.
-The effects of random errors can be mitigated by the repeated measurements.
+Scientific observations are marred by two distinct types of errors, systematic errors on the one hand, and random on the other hand.
+The effects of random errors can be mitigated by repeated measurements.
 Constant or systematic errors on the contrary must be carefully avoided, because they arise from one or more causes which constantly act in the same way, and have the effect of always altering the result of the experiment in the same direction.
 They therefore alter the value observed and repeated identical measurements do not reduce such errors.

 Measurement errors can be summarized in terms of accuracy and precision.

-For example, length measurements with a ruler accurately calibrated in whole centimeters will be subject to random error with each use on the same distance giving a slightly different value resulting limited precision; a metallic ruler the temperature of which is not controlled will be affected by thermal expansion causing an additional systematic error resulting in limited accuracy.
+For example, length measurements with a ruler accurately calibrated in whole centimeters will be subject to random error with each use on the same distance giving a slightly different value resulting in limited precision; a metallic ruler the temperature of which is not controlled will be affected by thermal expansion causing an additional systematic error resulting in limited accuracy.

 Science and experiments

-When either randomness or uncertainty modeled by probability theory is attributed to such errors, they are "errors" in the sense in which that term is used in statistics; see errors and residuals in statistics.
+When either randomness or uncertainty modeled by probability theory is attributed to such errors, they are "errors" in the sense in which that term is used in statistics.